 The accompanying financial statements are presented on the accrual basis of accounting, and in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 As such, net assets are reported within two net asset classifications: without donor restrictions and with donor restrictions.
 Descriptions of the two net asset categories are as follows:

 Net assets without donor restrictions: Net assets that are not subject to donor-imposed stipulations.
-These assets may, however, be subject to Board designation.
+These assets may, however, be subject to Board designation or used at the discretion of the Organization's management.